 - Water quality studies on Grand Lake, Shadow Mountain Reservoir and Lake Granby

 - Additional water supplies to the Middle Park Water Conservancy District

 - Efforts to protect the Colorado River and enhance its habitat

 - Efforts to support endangered species and recreation

 "The Subdistrict and project participants are to be commended for their efforts to address our concerns and do the right thing for the Colorado River."

 - Mely Whiting, counsel for Trout Unlimited

-"Grand County has secured protections for water quantity and quality in the Colorado River that never would have happened with the project and this permit."
+"Grand County has secured protections for water quantity and quality in the Colorado River that never would have happened without the project and this permit."

 - Nancy Stuart, former Grand County Commissioner